swethamurthy25/My-LeetCode/STRINGS./Easy - 205. Isomorphic Strings.md

             s_ch = s[i]
             t_ch = t[i]

-        #If the char not in dict , add it to the dict
+        #If the char is not in dict, add it to the dict
-        #If the char already exist, check whether the mapping holds true
+        #If the char already exists, check whether the mapping holds true
             if s_ch not in s_map:
                 s_map[s_ch] = t_ch
             if t_ch not in t_map: